rilianx/Research/docs/CLP Practical Constraints (Williams, Juan).md

 - [ ] When vertical blocks are generated: Compute the contact surface of both blocks, verify the corresponding constraint.

 **Selecting location of the next block (3)**
-- [X] Place the block in front or above the already placed blocks
+- [X] Place the block in front or above the already placed blocks.
+Back and bottom locations are preferred.

+**Selecting the next block (4)**
+- [ ] Verify the load bearing constraint (supported weight of boxes)
 - [ ]